 Donors—both large and small—want to understand the exact significance of their support.
-More than that, the IRC is dedicated to ensuring its programs improve lives and livelihoods, and help crisis-affected populations recover and prosper.
+More than that, the IRC is dedicated to ensuring its programmes improve lives and livelihoods, and help crisis-affected populations recover and prosper.

 Innovation and influence

-The IRC maintains a dedicated professional Research, Evaluation and Learning team whose job it is to ensure that we rely on evidence to design and operate our programs.
+The IRC maintains a dedicated professional Research, Evaluation and Learning team whose job it is to ensure that we rely on evidence to design and operate our programmes.
 The team develops cutting-edge tools and guidelines that enhance IRC’s ability to monitor the quality of work and track performance.
 They build our capacity for sound data collection and methods of analysis, and for demonstrating with precision the impact of our practitioners at work in over 40 countries and 29 U.S. cities.

 The IRC contributes regularly to presentations and publications in order to share lessons-learned and best practices that advance the larger field of humanitarian agencies and the effectiveness of our collective work.

-Recognized as thought-leaders, our research experts are regularly invited to present at donor conferences, provide feedback on new impact evaluation policies and participate in academic networks for humanitarian aid and development.
+Recognised as thought-leaders, our research experts are regularly invited to present at donor conferences, provide feedback on new impact evaluation policies and participate in academic networks for humanitarian aid and development.

 The IRC has formed strong partnerships with researchers at the leading universities: Columbia University, Harvard University, MIT, London School of Economics, London School of Hygiene and Tropical Medicine, and Johns Hopkins University.